-All program and data sets needed for the CAHPS Analysis Program, Version 4.1, are available for downloading in the instructions provided for every CAHPS survey.
+All program files and data sets needed for the CAHPS Analysis Program, Version 4.1, can be downloaded from the CAHPS Web site.
 Below is a description of the purpose of each file.
 Each file should be copied to a project folder related to the CAHPS data set that is to be analyzed.